 - 1. Inspect the wedge and socket.
 Remove any rough edges and burrs. - 2.
-Seize the end of the wire rope using soft or annealed wire or strand.
+The end of the wire rope should be seized using soft, or annealed wire or strand.
 If the end of the rope is welded, the welded end should be cut off.
-Do not weld on size 6x37 rope.
+Do not weld on size 6X37 rope.
 This will allow the distortion of the rope strands, caused by the bend around the wedge, to adjust themselves at the end of the line.
-Refer to SECTION 1 Introduction in the Service Manual for wire rope procedures. - 3.
-Insert the rope into the socket, making sure the live-end Figure 4-5 of the rope is directly in line with the ears of the socket and the direction of pull to which the rope will be subjected.
+Refer to SECTION 1 INTRODUCTION in the Service Manual for wire rope procedures. - 3.
+Make sure the live-end (Figure 4-5) of the rope is directly in line with the ears of the socket and the direction of pull to which the rope will be subjected.
 If the rope is loaded into the socket incorrectly, under a load the rope will bend as it leaves the socket, and the edge of the socket will wear into the rope causing damage to the rope and eventual failure.

-- 4. Form a loop in the rope, and route the rope back through the socket allowing the dead-end Figure 4-5 to protrude from the socket.
-Ensure the dead-end of the rope is of sufficient length to apply end rigging to the dead-end after the wedge has been seated. - 5.
+- 4. Insert the end of the wire rope into the socket, form a loop in the rope, and route the rope back through the socket allowing the dead-end (Figure 4-5) to protrude from the socket.
+Ensure the dead-end of the rope is of sufficient length to apply end treatment to the dead-end after the wedge has been seated. - 5.
 Insert the wedge into the loop and pull the live-end of the rope until the wedge and rope are snug inside the socket.
-Seat the wedge inside the socket by using the crane's hoist to first apply a light load to the live-end. - 6.
-After final pin connections are made, increase the loads gradually until the wedge is properly seated. - 7.
-Apply dead-end rigging to the wedge socket assembly to restrain the wedge from becoming dislodged from the socket should the rope suddenly become unloaded due to the headache ball or hook block striking the ground, etc; refer to Dead-end Rigging, page 4-7
+It is recommended that the wedge be seated inside the socket to properly secure the wire rope by using the crane's hoist to first apply a light load to the live-end. - After final pin connections are made, increase the loads gradually until the wedge is properly seated. - 7.
+The wire rope and wedge must be properly secured inside the socket before placing the crane into lifting service.
+It is the wedge that secures the wire rope inside the socket.
+The dead-end treatment is used to restrain the wedge from becoming dislodged from the socket should the rope suddenly become unloaded due to the headache ball or hook block striking the ground, etc; refer to Dead-end Rigging, page 4-6.